Brandon10x15/DayZ-Modding/Spawning Objects.md

 }
 ```

-Save this file as `objects_Castle.JSON`
+Save this file as `objects_Castle.json`
 Upload the file to the `/dayz.Offline.chernarusplus/custom` folder on Nitrado.

-Now open up your `cfgGameplay.JSON` file and navigate to the `objectSpawnersArr` to include the new file.
+Now open up your `cfgGameplay.json` file and navigate to the `objectSpawnersArr` to include the new file.
 ```json
 "objectSpawnersArr": ["custom/objects_Castle.json"]
 ```

 Save and upload your `cfgGameplay.json` to Nitrado, and reboot your server for changes to take place.

-Now you have your objects in the correct folder, lets add the file to your `objectSpawnersArr` in `cfgGameplay.json`